Infographic with kid asthma facts

 If you are experiencing symptoms that could prevent you from entering our office, such as a cough, or have had possible exposure to a potential positive COVID-19 individual, a telemedicine appointment is best for you.

-Thank you for your entrusting us with your medical care and your patience during this crisis.
+Thank you for your entrusting us with your medical care and your patience.